 (B) state the title of the action, the name of the court from which it is issued, the name and address of the party or attorney serving the subpoena, and its civil action number;

-(D) set forth the text of Notice to Persons Served with a Subpoena, in substantially similar form to Form 30 in the Appendix of Forms to these rules.
+(D) set forth the text of Notice to Persons Served with a Subpoena in substantially similar form to Form 30 in the Appendix of Forms to these Utah Rules of Civil Procedure.

 (2) A command to produce or to permit inspection and copying of documents or tangible things, or to permit inspection of premises, may be joined with a command to appear at trial, or a hearing, or at deposition, or may be issued separately.